MaxHanson07/usability-lab/README.md

 - **Artificial Intelligence (AI)**: Utilize AI models and AssemblyAI API for transcription, sentiment analysis, and note generation.

-- **Front-End Development**: Craft an intuitive and user-friendly front-end interface for seamless interaction.

 - **Django**: Leverage Django, a robust web framework, for backend development.

-- **HTML5**: Create dynamic web pages with HTML5 for a responsive and modern UI.

 - **MySQL**: Utilize MySQL for secure and efficient data storage.

 - **Python**: Employ Python for the core backend logic and AI integration.

 - **Django REST Framework**: Implement RESTful APIs for smooth data communication.

+- **HTML5**: Create dynamic web pages with HTML5 for a responsive and modern UI.

 - **JavaScript**: Enhance user experience with interactive and dynamic elements.